rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 managing multiple VPCs has opened up discussions around using the appropriate toolsets.

-You could create site-to-site virtual private networks (VPNs) between VPCs.
+You can create site-to-site virtual private networks (VPNs) between VPCs.
 However, this increases management overhead, not to mention the costs involved when you consider the high availability of the VPN appliances.

-Amazon introduced AWS VPC peering, which made this much easier.
+Amazon introduced AWS VPC peering, which makes this much easier.
 However, it did come with its limitations.
-One of the main ones being connectivity is not transitive between VPCs.
+One of the main ones is that connectivity is not transitive between VPCs.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture1.png %})